TABLE OF CONTENTS

 You have the right to withdraw your consent from receiving marketing communications from us at any time by utilizing opt-out mechanisms in forms and emails we send to you or found on our website.
 You can also object to the processing of your personal data for direct marketing purposes and exercise your right to have your personal data removed from our database at any time by contacting us.
 When you withdraw your consent or when you object to the processing of your personal data for direct marketing purposes, we shall stop processing your personal data for such direct marketing purposes.

 10.1 We do not share your personal data with any company outside Beachcomber for marketing purposes, but should this be the case, we will get your consent before we proceed.

 10.2 In relation to the purposes for which we collected your personal data, we may have to share your personal data to:

-10.3 We may also need to send your personal data and compliance to third parties such as service providers (such as IT systems suppliers and support, and other service providers which act as processors) from whom we ask for such warranties as:
+10.3 We may also need to send your personal data to third parties such as service providers (such as IT systems suppliers/support, and other service providers which act as processors) from whom we ask for such warranties as:

 (i) they have all the security and organizational measures in place to protect your data, and

 10.4 We may require to share your personal data to other third parties (who may not be processors) such as:

 11.1 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.